kurapica/IGAS/PLoop/README.md

 			nil

-Here is a full example to show how to make documents for all features in the Loop system.
+Here is a full example to show how to make documents for all features in the PLoop system.

 	interface "IFName"